viur-framework/logics/README.md

 ## Usage

-Since Logics is used on both the client and server side, the language has been implemented in two separate implementations:
+Since Logics is used on both the client and server side, the language was made available in two separate implementations.

 - [logics-js](https://www.npmjs.com/package/logics-js) is a pure (vanilla) JavaScript implementation of Logics provided as npm-package.
-- [logics-py](https://pypi.org/project/logics-py/) is a pure Python 3.10 implementation of Logics provided as PyPI-package, with no other dependencies.
+- [logics-py](https://pypi.org/project/logics-py/) is a pure Python >= 3.10 implementation of Logics provided as PyPI-package.

-Both packages are under recent development and not stable right now.
+Both packages are stand-alone without any further dependencies.
+They are both under recent development and stable until a specific degree right now.
 They are maintained in separate version numbers, which is planned to be changed soon, when they become almost feature-complete.

 Using Logics in JavaScript: